bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     bokeh serve --show --allow-websocket-origin='*' myapp.py

-This option should only be used for testing and experimentation.
+This option is only suitable for testing, experimentation, and local notebook usage.

 Signed session IDs
 ''''''''''''''''''